EbnulMahmood/imagestock/README.md

 # imagestock
-It is a project lke as sutterstock
+It is a project like bd version of sutterstock